The Missing Years (album)

-The Missing Years is the 10th studio album by American folk musician John Prine, released in 1991 on Oh Boy Records.
+The Missing Years is the 10th studio album by American musician John Prine, released in 1991 on Oh Boy Records.
 It won the Grammy Award for Best Contemporary Folk Album.
 In July 2003 the label released a deluxe vinyl reissue of the album with a bonus track called "The Third of July" from Prine's appearance on the PBS concert series Sessions at West 54th in 2001.